DhumneMrinmayee/StoryTeller/README.md

 # StoryTeller
-Experiment to create a completely new story with GPT3
+Experiment to generate constructive critisism with GPT3

 This is my Project @ Stevens